Best Mini LED TV: 5 super bright options recommended by our experts

 Best Mini LED TV for gaming

 The QN95D has some frustrating picture quirks, but these mostly relate to movie performance.
-For gaming, it's bright, punchy and feature-packed stunner.
+For gaming, it's a bright, punchy and feature-packed stunner.

 I'm What Hi-Fi?'s TV and AV Editor, and I've been testing TVs and home cinema products (as well as hi-fi kit and headphones) for approaching two decades.
 Mini LED is a relatively new technology, but it has in fact been around since about 2019 and properly started gaining traction in 2021 when Samsung launched its first 'Neo QLED' TVs.
 I and the rest of the review team have been there from the start and we've seen the category grow from niche and premium to mainstream and (in several cases) much more affordable.
 Experience tells me that you shouldn't be cowed by big figures for dimming zones or peak brightness – the specs rarely tell the full story and I've reviewed multiple Mini LED TVs that look awesome on paper but severely disappoint in testing.